Illuminare – Centre for the Study of Medieval Art

+Research

 Illuminare conserves and catalogues illuminated manuscripts and carries out art technical research (Book Heritage Lab).
 Recent research and conservation projects performed by the Book Heritage Lab, include the Codex Eyckensis (8th century) (2016/18), the illuminated manuscripts from the Mayer van den Bergh Museum (2014/19), the technological study of the Enclosed Gardens of Mechelen (Art Garden, 2016/20) and the Bruegel drawings and prints project (Fingerprint 2016/20).
 Equally, Illuminare examines, through an interdisciplinary approach, the iconology of Medieval Art (Iconology Research Group).
-Recent research projects of the Iconology Research Group have been, among others, the study of the phenomenon of the ‘John the Baptist’s head on a platter’ (2012/16), the study of liturgical objects and their use in Belgian collections (OrnaSacra, 2017/21), and the examination of the afterlife of the figure of Kairos (2017/21).
+Recent research projects of the Iconology Research Group have been, among others, the study of the phenomenon of the 'John the Baptist's head on a platter' (2012/16), the study of liturgical objects and their use in Belgian collections (OrnaSacra, 2017/21), and the examination of the afterlife of the figure of Kairos (2017/21).
 The research centre holds and manages several research archives previously belonging to renowned art historians such as Maurits Smeyers, Bert Cardon, Jan Karel Steppe, Antoine De Schrijver, and Hans Nieuwdorp.